-Carry naloxone (Narcan), and make sure your friends carry it too.
-Naloxone is the opioid overdose rescue medication, and it will work on a fentanyl overdose.
-It is 100% legal to carry and administer in Arizona, and can be soltained for free through Sonoran Prevention Works.
-Visit www.snwar.oru.oru.cr.all 480-442-7086
+medication, and it will work on a fentanyl ox 100% legal to carry and administer in Arizor obtained for free through Sonoran Preventi www.spwaz.org or call 480-442-7086

 Parking Lot

 Looking back at our parking lot, what questions do you still have?
 What are you still unsure about?